JohnW876/gift-shack/TESTING.md

 **Testing Stripe Webhooks.**
 * I created a new endpoint in Stripe with the url from my browser.
 This revealed the webhook signing secret which I then exported from my workspace terminal.
 I restarted the server and in Stripe clicked send test webhook.
 This was confirmed as successful in the Stripe dashboard and also printed successfully to my console.
 * I further tested event types in Stripe.
 I tested for unhandled webhook, payment intent succeeded and payment failed by sending test webhooks for those events from Stripe.
 Stripe confirmed the webhooks were all sent successfully.
+* I printed the payment intent to the console from Stripe once I submitted an order to verify it contained the meta data, billing and shipping information.
+This confirmed the information was securely passed from the form to Stripe via the payment intent.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.